Employment Programs for Emerging Professionals

 There are several program streams that could help you find your next employment opportunity.
 Each program provides your employer with thousands of dollars in savings for new hire onboarding:

-Up to 80% to a maximum of $25,000 for wages and training to hire junior professionals in roles related to Forestry, Mining, Earth Sciences and Energy.
+Up to 80% in wage subsidies and training to hire junior professionals in roles related to Forestry, Mining, Earth Sciences and Energy.

 Digital Skills for Youth